TERREMEMBER/znbase/docs/content/stable/api/ysql/the-sql-language/statements/dcl_create_role.md

 ## Synopsis

-Use the `CREATE ROLE` statement to add a role to a YugabyteDB database cluster.
+Use the `CREATE ROLE` statement to add a role to a ZNbaseDB database cluster.
 A role is an entity that can own database objects and have database privileges.
 A role can be a user or a group, depending on how it is used.
 A role with atttribute `LOGIN` can be considered as a "user".
 You must have `CREATEROLE` privilege or be a database superuser to use this command.